Justin-Data/Hospitality-Revenue-Analysis/README.md

-The link to the interactive Power BI dashboard can be accessed here: (link here)

 # Project Overview
 For this challenge project, the objective was to analyse the historical data of a hotel company and provide insights to assist in increasing their performance in the hospitality industry.